SingleCycleKing/2015-StayUp/freshman.md

 - Show the basic data at the second page which is filled at the first page.

 - When user click "select avatar" or "select background", it will open gallery.
 Please show the pictures at the second page if you can.
-[Here](http://stackoverflow.com/questions/11144783/how-to-access-an-image-from-the-phones-photo-gallery)
+[Tips Here](http://stackoverflow.com/questions/11144783/how-to-access-an-image-from-the-phones-photo-gallery)